vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ```
 {: file='output.llvm'}

-As you can see it's basically doing `rcx - rdx + r8` and returning the result, which every register looks familiar to me.
+As you can see it's basically performing `rcx - rdx + r8` and returning the result.
-Yes they're the ones initialized before going into vm_entry.
+These registers look familiar because they're the ones initialized just before entering vm_entry.

-They are
+To recap, their values are:

 - `rcx`: 1
 - `rdx`: 2